Ali Yerlikaya

-Ali Yerlikaya (born 11 October 1968) is a Turkish bureaucrat serving as the minister of the interior since 4 June 2023.
-He previously served as the governor of Istanbul from 2018 to 2023.
+Ali Yerlikaya (born 11 October 1968) is a Turkish politician, who served as Minister of the Interior in the 67th cabinet of Turkey, until his dismissal on 11 February 2026.
+He previously served as the Governor of Istanbul from 2018 to 2023.

 Following the annulment of the March 2019 Istanbul mayoral election, Yerlikaya was briefly the acting Mayor of Istanbul until a new successor was elected in a re-run in June 2019.

-Prior to becoming Governor of Istanbul, Yerlikaya served as the governor of Şırnak from 2007 to 2010, as the governor of Ağrı from 2010 to 2012, as the governor of Tekirdağ from 2012 to 2015, and as the governor of Gaziantep from 2015 to 2018.

 Early life and career

 Yerlikaya graduated from the Istanbul University Faculty of Political Science in 1989, with a degree in Public Administration.
 He began work at the Ministry of the Interior as a candidate to become a Kaymakam (a district governor) in 1990.
 He served as the Kaymakam for the districts of Felahiye, Erzin, Derabucak, Hilvan and Sarıkaya during his early bureaucratic career.

 Yerlikaya also served as a legal advisor to the Ministry of the Interior and the Chief of Staff at the Ministry of Health.
 He was also an executive board member of the Turkish Heavy Industry and Service Sector Public Employers' Union (TÜHİS).